ietf-wg-webtrans/webtrans-wg-materials/charter.md

 protocols that support a range of simple communication methods.
 These must include unreliable messages (that might be limited by the path MTU), reliable messages, and ordered streams of reliable messages.
-Attention will be paid to performance of the protocol, in particular protocol overheads and the potential for head-of-line blocking; its ability to be deployed and used reliably under different network conditions; and the ability to integrate protocol use into
+Attention will be paid to the performance of the protocol, in particular protocol overheads and the potential for head-of-line blocking; its ability to be deployed and used reliably under different network conditions; and the ability to integrate protocol use into